MafaldaBarros/Pluto-SDR-802.11a-receiver-/README.md

 - Preparation of clean frequency-domain symbols for demodulation in the OFDM Decode Signal block.

 - In short, this block “cleans” the FFT output and makes the data symbols ready for decoding.

+### Why is the implementation limited to deal with BPSK and QPSK modulation?

+- The limitation comes from the simplified channel equalization used:

+- The current implementation assumes a sinc-shaped magnitude response of the subcarriers.

+- This approximation is not accurate enough for constellations where amplitude carries important information (e.g., 16-QAM, 64-QAM).

+- Incorrect magnitude equalization would distort these constellations and make decoding unreliable.

+- BPSK and QPSK depend mostly on phase, so the simplified equalizer works well enough for them.
+- Higher-order QAM requires more advanced channel estimation, which is not implemented.

+ ### Which other functions are performed in this block?

+- Besides equalization, the block also:

+    - Uses pilot subcarriers to estimate and correct linear phase offset.
+    - Removes non-data carriers (DC, guard bands, pilots).
+    - Normalizes and outputs only the 48 data subcarriers.
+    - Propagates tags such as the symbol index, needed for pilot tracking.
+    - Passes corrected symbols to OFDM Decode Signal for demapping and decoding.